-The idea of making chicken-Matt stand out by having human-esque eyes in a crowd of simple-eyed chickens seemed at first to just be a convenient way for the reader to tell him apart, but it suddenly made sense to me that Melzos, being an experienced farmer, would be able to quickly tell a "real" chicken apart from something like Matt.
+The idea of making chicken-Matt stand out by having human-esque eyes (insofar as I draw them) in a crowd of simple-eyed chickens seemed at first to just be a convenient way for the reader to tell him apart, but it suddenly made sense to me that Melzos, being an experienced farmer, would be able to quickly tell a "real" chicken apart from something like Matt.
 It's even better that Mel's clearly seen this before and has a pretty good idea what to do.